 The University has a strong tradition of high graduate employment due to strong links with employers and offering a university wide placement scheme which includes time at an organisation in the UK or abroad.
 Around two thirds of our students undertake a placement or study abroad and we ensure all students are supported to access opportunities through our devolved faculty-based approach.
 Our discipline-specific, professional placements teams ensure high-quality placement experiences that offer the appropriate level of challenge and responsibility.
 In addition to the Placements teams, students are comprehensively supported before, during and after their placement period by our academic staff and the Students Union.
-For students with disabilities, our placements teamwork with the employer to understand any adjustments that need to be made and help students to apply for any eligible grants.
+For students with disabilities, our placements to apply for any eligible grants.